 Protecting the Value of a Brain Injury Claim

 A brain injury lawyer from Morris Law Accident Injury Lawyers can handle all aspects of a catastrophic injury claim, from valuing the claim and gathering the evidence and documentation needed to prove it to negotiating a settlement with the insurance company or filing a lawsuit within the standard statute of limitations for personal injury claims in South Carolina, which is three years from the accident, and arguing your case in court.

 We can also assist those seeking medical assistance coverage and wage loss through a workers' compensation claim.

 However, brain injury claimants and their family members can protect the value of the claim by:

-- Providing all evidence about the accident and medical documentation about the injury to the Morris Law Firm legal team.
+- Providing all evidence about the accident and medical documentation about the injury to the Morris Law Accident Injury Lawyers legal team.
 This information can help determine the claim's value or even liability for the accident.